AlfonsoG-dev/javaMysqlORM/README.md

 >- [mysql connector 8.1.0](https://dev.mysql.com/downloads/connector/j/)

 # Features
-- [x] dinamic query creation base on class object as models.
+- [x] dynamic query creation base on class object as models.
 - [x] normal CRUD operations and InnerJoin as well.
-- [x] dinamic Migration base on Annotations fields declared inside the model.
+- [x] dynamic Migration base on Annotations fields declared inside the model.
 - [x] accepts table relationships using the class Model Annotations.

 ## TODO's
 - [ ] view statements.
 - [ ] use min and max in statements.
-- [ ] creation of tablespace.
+- [ ] creation of table space.
-- [ ] add method to execute the given sql query.
+- [ ] add method to execute the given SQL query.
 - [ ] add select into DAO operation.
-- [ ] logit operator 'not' is not implemented correctly.
+- [ ] logic operator 'not' is not implemented correctly.

 -----